ikding/pycon_2017/README.md

 * Poor support for web/interactive graphs
 * Often slow and complicated for large data.

-#### Desendents of Matplotlib:
+#### Descendent of Matplotlib:

 * `pandas`: lots of default plotting options that simplify boilerplate code
 * `seaborn`: focus on statistical data visualization; wraps around of

 #### Javascript:

 * Lingua Franca of the web
 * `bokeh`: built with interactivity in mind
 	* Advancage: web view , interactivity.
-Handles large and/or streaming datasets; imperative and declaritive layer
+Handles large and/or streaming datasets; imperative and declarative layer
 	* Disadv: no vector output; smaller output
 * `plotly`:
 	* Adv: similar to bokeh
-	* Disadv: Some features reuiqre a paid plan
+	* Disadv: Some features require a paid plan

 #### Viualization for larger data